kimjune01/pyactiverecord/README.md

 # py-activerecord
-py-activerecord is python activerecord library.
+py-activerecord is python activerecord like mysql wrapper.

 ## features
 - activerecord like mysql wrapper